mschrah/RoboND-Kinematics-Project/robond_vm_on_a_bootable_usb/port_vm_2_bootable_usb_V2.md

 # Guide to Port the RoboND VM to a Bootable USB drive V2

-## Updated!
+## Intro
-This is an update from the older guide I made.
 This guide is simple and works on Windows, MacOS, and Ubuntu.
 If you have any trouble with this guide, I am `@robottrainer` on the [RoboND Slack][roboslack]

 ## Why do this?
 Lot of classmates in RoboND are experiencing slow and laggy performance of Gazebo inside the VM.